-Time FATF 40+9 Rat -ing Summary of Factors for Rating Recommended Actions Actions Undertaken by The Bahamas SR.IX Cash Couriers PC The legal framework requiring the declaration of cross border transportation of cash or negotiable instruments is only applicable to travellers to the USA.
+Time FATF 40+9 Rat Summary of Factors for Rating Recommended Actions Actions Undertaken by The Bahamas SR.IX Cash Couriers PC The legal framework requiring the declaration of cross border transportation of cash or negotiable instruments is only applicable to travellers to the USA.
 The detection method used by the Authorities appears to have deficiencies as outlined by the Courts.
 Customs forms should clearly outline the obligations for the traveller to disclose the value of the sums being carried above a certain amount.
 The Government of The Bahamas should implement a more rigorous system of cross border disclosure and declaration, which meets the requirements of Special Recommendation IX.
 This can be achieved by way of an amendment to current legislation or enacting new legislation to address this issue.
 A system should be implemented to collect, collate and analyze declarations of cross border transportation of cash or negotiable instruments.
 Ideally this could be achieved by means of a computerized system, which would allow authorities, possibly the FIU, to have ready access to the information and the ability to spot trends or make a query against a specific target.
 Customs forms should clearly outline the obligations for the traveller to disclose the value of the sums being carried above a certain amount.
-The report of the GFSR is under review by the Ministry of Finance.
+The Ministry of Finance has accepted the GFSR's recommendations on measures for the implementation of SR IX and has requested that the GFSR provide draft legislation to give effect to its recommendations.
+A Legal Sub-committee of the GFSR has commenced work on preparing the draft legislation.
 The border entry form that must be completed by incoming passengers is presently being revised.
 It is proposed that the revised form will make provision for declarations of cash being carried over \$10,000.
+This mater is under active review by the Ministry of Finance.